apivault-labs/tiktok-shadow-ban-checker-python/README.md

 A: TikTok exposes this field inconsistently.
 When `null`, the score gives partial credit and relies on other signals.

 **Q: Will it work on private accounts?**
-A: No. Account mode (`check_account`) requires a public profile.
-Direct video URLs from private accounts return an error.
+A: Direct video URLs from private accounts return an error — only public videos can be analysed.

 **Q: How accurate is the verdict?**
 A: When **hard signals fire** (`takeDown`, `secret`, `privateItem`, `forFriend`, `isReviewing`, `warnInfo`, `divertToPrivate`), accuracy is essentially 100% — these are TikTok's own moderation flags.
 The composite-soft path (3+ restrictions) is a heuristic and may produce false positives on creators who genuinely disabled features by choice — inspect `banReasonHints` to verify.